Ban Chao

 Ban Chao (32–102 CE), courtesy name Zhongsheng, was a Chinese diplomat, explorer, and military general of the Eastern Han dynasty.
 He was born in Fufeng, now Xianyang, Shaanxi.
 Three of his family members—father Ban Biao, elder brother Ban Gu, younger sister Ban Zhao—were well known historians who wrote the historical text Book of Han, which recorded the history of the Western Han dynasty.
 As a Han general and cavalry commander, Ban Chao was in charge of administrating the "Western Regions" (Central Asia) while he was in service.
 He also led Han forces for over 30 years in the war against the Xiongnu and re-established Han control over the Tarim Basin region.
 He was made Protector General of the Western Regions by the Han government for his efforts in protecting and governing the regions.
 Ban Chao is depicted in the Wu Shuang Pu (無雙譜, Table of Peerless Heroes) by Jin Guliang.

 As a well-known historian, Ban Chao's family was poor and he worked as a copy-clerk for the government.
 Emperor Ming himself thought highly of him, and appointed him to be a clerk in the orchid terrace, but Ban Chao was too ambitious to be satisfied with a position like that, and was dismissed later.
 He was said to be a strong willed young adult with complete disregard for formal conduct.
 After his brother Ban Gu was removed from his post for his works on the Former Han, Ban Chao argued his case.
 When his brother was appointed to the imperial library, Ban Chao and his mother moved to the imperial capital Luoyang to accompany him.
 In 73 however, General Dou Gu embarked on an expedition to attack the Xiongnu, and Ban Chao was appointed as an assistant major.
 He distinguished himself in command against a Xiongnu detachment, and was appointed by Dou Gu to accompany Officer Guo Xun on a preliminary embassy to the remote western regions.
 When the group arrived at the capital of Shanshan, King Guang also received an embassy from the Northern Xiongnu.
 Ban Chao and the small group of delegates slaughtered the Xiongnu envoys and sent their heads to the king.
-Shocked and overwhelmed by Han brutality, King Guang sent hostages to Han as a pact of non-aggression.
+Shocked and overwhelmed, King Guang sent hostages to Han as a pact of non-aggression.
 This was just the start of the many exploits Ban Chao accomplished in the western regions.